 Organ Donation Awareness:

 April is observed as “donate organ save life” month.
 This April, springtime garden the theme.
 Greenery depicts hope of new life, and insects represent helping each other as a connected society.
-This April help Quaid e Azam Hospital in promoting the cause of saving lives through Organ Donation Awareness. creating awareness and educating the masses.
+This April, let’s promote the cause of saving lives through Organ Donation Awareness, creating awareness and educating the masses.

 Organ donation the surgical removal of organs from one person and transplanting, it to replace non-functional organs of another person.
 Legal consent of living donor or assent of the next of kin of deceased donor.